DISHDevEx/leto/README.md

 ## for calculating PSNR and SSIM for videos in S3 bucket.
-1. First load the videos from s3
+1. First load the videos from s3 to local
  ```
 video_eval.read_files_and_store_locally(bucket_name, prefix_to_original_file, prefix_reduced_file)
 ```

-2. call the function to get a  list of tuple of type  - (original_file_path,modified_file_path)
+2. call the function to get a  list of tuple of type  - (original_file_path,modified_file_path).
+  a.
+Input will be  local_folders names created in above step (eg: 'original_videos', 'modified_videos')

+  b. modified_file_path :either reconstruction/ reduction folder

 ```
 video_path_list  = video_eval.match_files(orginal_folder, modified_folder)